Designing with the Versal Adaptive SoC: Design Methodology

 • Timing Closure Overview - Describes the timing closure and baselining of a design.
 Also explains QoR reports and timing violation analysis. {Lecture}

-• Timing Closure Techniques - Lists the common timing closure techniques for logic optimization, design analysis, and timing closure.
-Also describes the timing considerations for SSI technology devices. {Lecture}
+• Timing Closure Techniques - Reviews the Advanced Flow for implementing Versal devices.
+Also covers common timing closure techniques for logic optimization, design analysis, and timing closure. {Lecture}

 • Overview of HSDP - Describes the high-speed debug port (HSDP) in the Versal device.
 Also goes over the steps to use the SmartLynq+ module for high-speed debugging. {Lecture, Lab}